Maurice Verberne

-Maurice Verberne (born 12 June 1971) is a Dutch professional football manager and former player.
-He is the head coach of club Eindhoven.
+Maurice Verberne (born 12 June 1971) is a Dutch professional football manager and former player who played as a centre-back.

+He spent his playing career in Dutch professional football with Helmond Sport, Den Bosch, RBC, TOP Oss, ADO Den Haag and MVV.
+After retiring, he moved into coaching, working in assistant and interim roles before becoming head coach of MVV in 2022 and later FC Eindhoven in 2024.

 Playing career

 Verberne was born on 12 June 1971 in Beek en Donk, North Brabant, Netherlands.
 He began playing football at the age of seven in the youth setup of Sparta '25 before joining the Helmond Sport youth academy.
 He made his professional debut for Helmond Sport on 24 October 1992, in an away match against AZ, coming on as a substitute for Peter Geurts.
 Over the course of his career, he also played for Den Bosch, RBC, TOP Oss, and ADO Den Haag, before concluding his professional career in 2005 with MVV.
 In total, he made 295 competitive appearances and scored 10 goals.

 Following his retirement from professional football, Verberne played for RIOS '31 in Echt for two seasons.
 From 2007 to November 2010, he was with Dijkse Boys, helping the team achieve promotion to the Topklasse in 2010.